ontizamu/P5/README.md

 It features a list of fun places in Chandler, AZ, and a map with map markers showing the location for each place.

+##How to run the application

+Open index.html.
+The application consists in a search bar, a list and a map with places to go for fun in Chandler, AZ.

-The search functionality filters the list and map markers.
+The search bar filters the list and map markers.

 When the user clicks in a map marker, an info window with specific information of that location is opened.
 Some of the information (such as category and contact phone) comes from FourSquare API.